beeware/beeware/docs/index.rst

 * `Toga <https://toga.readthedocs.io>`__, a cross platform widget toolkit;
-* `Briefcase <https://briefcase.readthedocs.io>`__, a tool for packaging Python projects as distributable artifacts that can be shipped to end users;
+* `Briefcase <https://briefcase.readthedocs.io>`__, a tool for packaging Python projects as distributable artefacts that can be shipped to end users;
 * Libraries (such as `Rubicon ObjC <https://rubicon-objc.readthedocs.io>`__) for accessing platform-native libraries;
 * Pre-compiled builds of Python that can be used on platforms where official